2025-2030 MALVERN HILLS DISTRICT COUNCIL REGENERATIVE TOURISM STRATEGY

 Destination Management – 33.11%

-Recommendations from the GDS Index have been incorporated into the 2025-2030 MHDC Regenerative Tourism Strategy.
+Recommendations from the GDS Index were incorporated into the 2025-2030 MHDC Regenerative Tourism Strategy.

 ECONOMIC IMPACT OF TOURISM